panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 <details>
   <summary>Expand answer</summary>

 After a delay of 1 second, `undefined` is logged to console.
+[Try the demo.](https://jsitor.com/YMveKYTTE)

 While `setTimeout()` function uses the `object.logMessage` as a callback, still, it inovkes `object.logMessage` as a regular function, rather than a method.